NixOS/nix.dev/maintainers/vision.md

 These guides are concise, opinionated where appropriate, and link directly into reference documentation.

-## Documentation vs wiki
+## docs.nixos.org vs wiki

-Documentation is curated, reviewed, and authoritative.
+docs.nixos.org is curated, reviewed, and authoritative.
 It covers common and important workflows, stays maintained over time, and does not need to cover every edge case.

 The wiki is community-driven and fast-moving.
 It covers niche topics, experiments, early ideas, and rapidly evolving information.
 It acts as a documentation incubator.

-When a wiki topic becomes widely useful and commonly referenced, it moves into documentation.
+When a wiki topic becomes widely useful and commonly referenced, it can move into docs.nixos.org.
 When it's niche or experimental, it stays in the wiki.

 ## Ownership and governance